 Notes

-• Chicken can be cooked in an Instant Pot.
-Combine the ingredients in the Instant Pot.
-Cover with the lid and pressure cook on high for 10 minutes, followed by a 5 minute natural release, followed by a quick release.
-If chicken is frozen add 5 extra minutes to the high pressure cook time, for a total of 15 minutes on high.
+• Instant Pot: Make sauce as instructed in recipe.
+Pour sauce in the Instant Pot, then add fresh chicken breasts.
+Place lid on Instant Pot and cover with the lid and pressure cook on high for 10 minutes, followed by a 5 minute natural release, followed by a quick release.
+If chicken isย frozen add 5 extra minutes to the high pressure cook time, for a total of 15 minutes on high.ย Remove chicken to shred, then place back in Instant Pot and toss with sauce.

-• For easy shredding of your chicken, use a hand mixer with the beater attachment.
+• Easy shredding:ย For easy shredding of your chicken, use a hand mixer with the beater attachment.
 It’ll shred the chicken in a fraction of the time it will take with forks.

 Calories: 548kcal, Carbohydrates: 30g, Protein: 29g, Fat: 37g, Saturated Fat: 12g, Cholesterol: 99mg, Sodium: 1793mg, Potassium: 1150mg, Fiber: 8g, Sugar: 8g, Vitamin A: 1604IU, Vitamin C: 19mg, Calcium: 255mg, Iron: 2mg

-Originally published: May 2011.
-This recipe is also published in the Muy Bueno cookbook.
+This recipe is also published inย the Muy Bueno cookbook.